Dean: Monte Cox, Ph.D

 Sherry Pollard, Ed.D.

 William Richardson, D.Min.

-Director of Center for Advanced Ministry Training
+Director of the Center for Advanced Ministry Training

 Daniel B. Stockstill, Ph.D.

 Director of the Center for Preaching